cy235/PostgreSQL_EKS/README.md

 ```
 psql -U postgres -h localhost -p 30432
 ```
-Now we expose the IP of this deployment `postgresql-client-service`:
+Now we expose the IP of the deployment `postgresql-client-service` as `mypgservice`, which can be visited via a load balancer:
 ```
 $ kubectl get deployments
 NAME                    READY   UP-TO-DATE   AVAILABLE   AGE